JithinKS97/dynamic-learning/readme.md

 The webapp is build on top of full stack Javascript framework Meteor.js along with React.js.
 Meteor.js comes with inbuilt Mongo DB database which is used in the app.
 Semantic UI React is used for obtaining styled ui components used throughout for making the ui of the app.

-## Main react components
+## Main React components

-Below are the main React Components of the app and much of the work in GSoC 2018 was focused on the development of these react components.
-These main react page components can be found in 'client/ui/pages'.
+Below are the main React Components of the app and much of the work in GSoC 2018 was focused on the development of these React components.
+These main React page components can be found in 'client/ui/pages'.

 The routes of each of the pages can be found in the 'clients/routes' directory.
 Detailed documentation for each of the components are provided in the component's js files.